 Use this website to be able to quickly see what decimal coins were made, the history and information behind the events, mintage numbers and the Rotographic collectability scale.
 Significant new issues (with the emphasis on standard coinage rather than precious metal issues) and other related decimal coins developments will be added here.

-More in-depth information can be found in the UK’s most comprehensive book on decimal coinage (which is available in Kindle format – the printed version is currently out of print, a new one will be available soon) “Collectors’ Coins – Decimal Issues of the United Kingdom“.
+More in-depth information can be found in the UK’s most comprehensive book on decimal coinage (which is available in Kindle format – a new edition will be available early March 2017) “Collectors’ Coins – Decimal Issues of the United Kingdom“.
 The book contains all the information on this website, plus a lot more, including price data for all circulation coins and current Bank of England bank notes as well as information on the special proof issues in all metals.

 Problems with the site or any gremlins, please report to firstname.lastname@example.org.